Karnak (character): Powers and abilities

 Karnak has enhanced strength, stamina, durability, agility, and reflexes as a result of his genetically superior Inhuman physiology.
 Unlike most other Inhumans, he does not have superhuman powers because he was never exposed to the mutagenic Terrigen Mist.
-Instead, Karnak has the extrasensory ability (achieved through meditation and intensive training) to perceive stress points, fracture planes, or weaknesses in objects or persons.
+Instead, Karnak has the extrasensory ability (achieved through meditation and intensive training) to perceive stress points, fracture planes, or weaknesses in objects or living beings.
 He has complete voluntary control of most of his autonomic bodily functions.
 All striking surfaces of his body are extremely toughened.
-He is capable of shattering substances up to and including mild steel and rendering superhuman opponents unconscious by striking them.
+He is capable of shattering substances including mild steel and rendering superhuman opponents unconscious by striking them.

 Like all Inhumans, Karnak's immune system is weaker than that of an average human.

 Karnak has received his fighting skills as a result of Inhuman royal militia training.
-He is also a graduate of the religious seminary, at the Tower of Wisdom in Attilan.
+He also graduated from a monastery, at the Tower of Wisdom in Attilan, where he learned both philosophy and martial arts.

 He uses a hover-platform for transportation designed by Inhuman technicians.

 Other versions

-Amalgam Comics

-Triserinak, a fusion of Karnak, Triton, and DC Comics character Serifan, appears in the Amalgam Comics universe.
+Various alternate universe versions of Karnak have appeared throughout the character's publication history.
+In the Ultimate Marvel universe, Karnak is able to sense and manipulate energy.
+Triserinak, a composite character based on Karnak, Triton, and DC Comics character Serifan, appears in the Amalgam Comics universe.

-Earth X

-An alternate universe variant of Karnak from Earth-9997 appears in the Earth X series.

-Exiles

-An alternate universe variant of Karnak from Earth-42777 who was infected by the Phalanx appears in Exiles.

-Heroes Reborn

-An alternate variant of Karnak from a pocket dimension created by Franklin Richards appears in Heroes Reborn.

-Marvel Zombies

-A zombified alternate universe variant of Karnak from Earth-2149 appears in the Marvel Zombies series.

-Mutant X

-An alternate universe variant of Karnak from Earth-1298 appears in Mutant X.

-Ultimate Marvel

-An alternate universe variant of Karnak from Earth-1610 appears in the Ultimate Marvel series.
-This version possesses the ability to sense and manipulate energy.